-Non-Domiciled Tax Regime
+Non-Domiciled Tax Scheme (Beckham's Law)

-Spain introduced a special tax regime for wealthy expatriates following in the wake of other countries.
+Spain introduced in 2015 a special tax regime for wealthy EU expatriates following in the wake of other countries.
 The goal is to attract high-achievers who relocate to Spain on the back of a job contract.
 The typical taxpayer profile that qualifies would be a renowned artist or high-ranking corporate employee (i.e. relocated company Director).

-Larraín Nesbitt Lawyers can set you up so you can take full advantage of this special tax regime for relocated expatriates enabling you to benefit from unique tax breaks which will drastically cut your tax obligations, always within the Law.
+Larraín Nesbitt Lawyers can set you up so you can take full advantage of this special tax regime for relocated expatriates enabling you to benefit from unique tax breaks which will drastically cut your tax obligations, always within the law.

 The Tax Benefits